obophenotype/cell-ontology-training/docs/EXERCISE_BasicSubclassHierarchy.md

 # EXERCISE: Basic Subclass Hierarchy

-Go to the directory basic-subclass in the BD2K14\_exercises folder and open /basic-subclass/chromosome-parts.owl.
+Go to the directory basic-subclass in the CL_Training_execises folder and open /basic-subclass/cell-training.owl.

 This example illustrates adding classes and class annotations into an existing Subclass hierarchy.